haki9975/brewers_friend_frontend/README.md

 On the front end, navigate to the frontend folder.
 Run explorer.exe index.html if you are running a VM in a Windows environment.
-Run open index.tml if you are in a Mac environment.
+Run open index.html if you are in a Mac environment.

 Be sure that you clone the back end of this app, or you will not be able to run it.